Residence Life Safety

 - Report suspicious persons lingering around the laundry room, mailboxes or hallways of your building immediately.

 - Do not allow door-to-door sales persons to enter your room.
-Report any soliciting to Public Safety immediately, at ext.
+Report any soliciting to Campus Security immediately, at ext.
 2515!

 Residents should engrave valuable items with the identification number and keep a record of descriptions and serial numbers.
 Bicycles should be registered.
 Visit our on-line Bicycle Registration page.

 Campus Security officers have engravers and inventory forms, and can assist with the engraving.
 These services are free of charge.

 Hang the phone up immediately!
 Record the time, what was said and any special sounds or noises.
 Contact Campus Security.

 CAMPUS BOX 8140, BLDG.
 27

 POCATELLO, IDAHO 83209